Managing the Gremlin Agent

 /var/log/gremlin directory.
 Agent logs can be found in the

 daemon.log file.
 Log entries in this file may indicate events where the Gremlin Agent is not able to communicate with the Control Plane.

 Each fault injection performed by the Agent is logged under

-/var/log/gremlin/executions using its unique attack execution ID.
-This is useful for troubleshooting attacks that do not complete.
+/var/log/gremlin/executions using its unique experiment execution ID.
+This is useful for troubleshooting experiments that do not complete.

 To see how much disk space is being used by logs, run the

 The Gremlin Agent uses very little bandwidth in its idle state.
 In testing over a 5 minute period, the Agent sent a total of 11.3KB and received 24.8KB—an average combined bandwidth of 0.12KB/s.

 There is a slight increase in overall bandwidth consumption during experiments.
 While experiments are being executed, the Agent stays in constant communication with the Control Plane as it checks for the abort condition to be executed.
 The bandwidth used is not affected by the type of experiment being run.
 In testing over a 5 minute period, the Agent sent a total of 112.3KB and received 114.0KB—an average combined bandwidth of 0.75KB/s.